 It’s key that you protect yourself and your business by getting the right insurance.

-If you’d like to set up a business at home, you’ll need to check that your existing household insurer will still cover you if you do.
+To set up a business at home, you’ll need to check that your existing household insurer will still cover you if you do.
 Most will, but it’ll depend on the type of business you want to run and can vary from insurer to insurer.
 You should still notify your insurer in advance to check whether they’ll cover you or not, to avoid any potential surprises further down the line.

 What’s your experience of self-employment?
 Are there any other self-employment ideas that you’d recommend?
 We’d love to hear from you in the comments below.